 Dimension 4: Transit Alternatives

 Urban drivers can substitute transit, cycling, or walking for a meaningful percentage of their trips.
 A commuter in Chicago, New York, or San Francisco who takes transit two days per week eliminates 40 percent of their commute fuel cost.
 No equivalent substitution is available to rural residents for most of their driving.
+Families who move between regions absorb the same spread on arrival — the military families gas budget guide covers budgeting across duty stations.

 This asymmetry means that when gas prices spike, urban drivers have adjustment options (more transit, more remote work coordination, more active transport) that rural drivers largely do not.
 The inelasticity of rural driving demand is one reason fuel price spikes hit rural households harder than urban ones.
 See the low-income household fuel guide for context on how this intersects with financial vulnerability.